dvulin/CO2_flow_loop/README.md

-Below is a sample README.md file that you can include in your repository.
-It highlights the purpose of the project, how to use the code, and important dependencies and steps.
-You can tailor it further to fit your specific context and needs.

----

 # Flow Loop System for CO<sub>2</sub> Corrosion Measurement

 This repository contains code and supporting files for simulating a **flow loop system** used to measure corrosion under conditions relevant to CO<sub>2</sub> transport via pipelines.
 The goal of this project is to mitigate risks associated with CO<sub>2</sub> transport by ensuring pipelines operate under safe flow and pressure conditions.